-Passionate advocates of Australian music, the Partridge String Quartet was honoured to perform a full cycle of String Quartets by highly esteemed Australian composer Richard Mills including a world-premiere of his fifth String Quartet at the Port Fairy Spring Music Festival in 2018 which was recorded by 3mbs.
-An avid fan of Paul Stanhope, they have performed his work ‘Sea Chronicles’ with soprano Merlyn Quaife at the inaugural Bendigo Chamber Music Festival and their performance of his String Quartet No. 2 has been developed into animation and featured at the Australian International Animation Festival and Melbourne International Animation Festival.
-The quartet has also performed at the National Gallery of Victoria and Ian Potter Centre for the opening of Australian Art and Music exhibitions.
-Additionally, the quartet has been involved in an exciting project using motion capture technology.
-Through a collaboration with the quartet, Deakin University’s motion.lab, Australian composer Paul Stanhope and ANAM, they aim to create a new visual representation of classical music performance through animation.
-In 2020, the quartet will also present an exciting collection of string quartets written by emerging and renowned Australian composers at the MPavilion.
+Passionate advocates of Australian music, the Partridge String Quartet was honoured to perform a full cycle of string quartets by highly esteemed Australian composer Richard Mills including a world-premiere of his fifth string quartet at the Port Fairy Spring Music Festival in 2018 which was recorded by 3mbs.
+An avid fan of Paul Stanhope, they have performed his work ‘Sea Chronicles’ with soprano Merlyn Quaife at the inaugural Bendigo Chamber Music Festival and their performance of his second string quartet has been developed into animation and featured at the Australian International Animation Festival and Melbourne International Animation Festival.
+The quartet has presented an exciting collection of string quartets written by emerging and renowned Australian composers at the MPavilion, National Gallery of Victoria and the Ian Potter Centre for the opening of Australian Art and Music exhibitions.
+In 2021, they premiered Brian Howard's fourth string quartet "The Amoured Faun" at the National Film and Sound Archive Theatre at the Canberra International Music Festival.

-As graduates of ANAM, the quartet has been mentored by Caroline Henbest, Robin Wilson, Sophie Rowell, Howard Penny and Timothy Young.
+As graduates of the prestigious Australian National Academy of Music, the quartet has been mentored by Caroline Henbest, Robin Wilson, Sophie Rowell, Howard Penny and Timothy Young.
 They have been mentored by members of the Dover Quartet, Australian String Quartet and performed in masterclasses with international artists such as Igor Naidin from the Borodin String Quartet, Gerhard Schultz from the Alban Berg Quartet, cellist Alban Gerdhart, violinist Andrew Haveron and Christian-Pierre La Marca from Trio Dali.
-In 2018, the quartet received the Husky Energy Artist Award after they were selected as one of 10 string quartets internationally for a 3-week string quartet program residency at the Banff Centre of Arts and Creativity in Canada.
+In 2018, the quartet received the Husky Energy Artist Award after they were selected as one of 10 string quartets internationally for a three week string quartet program residency at the Banff Centre of Arts and Creativity in Canada.
 During the program, they were tutored by music faculty from Harvard and Julliard, the JACK Quartet, Eybler Quartet, Parker Quartet and prolific American composer Paul Wiancko.
-The program culminated with multiple performances at the Rolston Recital Hall and collaborations with other international artists for the world premiere of a String Octet by emerging American composer Isaac Blumfield.
+The program culminated with multiple performances at the Rolston Recital Hall and collaborations with other international artists for the world premiere of a string octet by emerging American composer Isaac Blumfield.